My Graduation from Nice Guy Misogyny

 I treated women as a possessor of a thing between their legs that could give me pleasure.
 I certainly didn’t treat them as a possessor of a thing between their legs that could give them pleasure.

 And I mansplained.
 I can’t speak for other mainsplainers but I did it out of an urgent desire to impress.
 I held forth on a variety of topics that were (to me) fascinating.
 This failed for two reasons.
-First of all, trying to impress women by mansplaining the world to them just reveals the extent to which I didn’t take them seriously.
+First of all, trying to impress women by mansplaining the world to them just exposed the extent to which I didn’t take them seriously as intelligent human beings.
 Second — and even more importantly — in a world where women generally aren’t listened to, it would have been so much more impressive to listen rather than to know.

-During this time, each time a woman accused me of being a misogynist, I couldn’t argue.
+During this time, each time a woman accused me of being a misogynist, I didn’t argue.
+I couldn’t.
 I had to stop and consider that it might be true, and glean what I could from it.

 This process, of going from seeing it to changing it, went on for years.
 I learned a lot, grew a lot, and in time, changed a lot.